Pol Pot: Imprisonment and death: 1997–1998

+Pol Pot said nothing.
+They made it clear and I believed them, that I was to interview Pol Pot after the trial.
+Pol Pot literally had to be carried away from the trial—he was unable to walk—and I was not able to talk to him.
+I did try to talk to him ... he did not answer any questions, and he did not speak during the trial.

+Their previous interview turned out to be Pol Pot's last.

 On 15 April 1998, Pol Pot died in his sleep of a heart attack.
 Thayer, who was present, claimed that Pol Pot killed himself when he became aware of Ta Mok's plan to hand him over to the United States, saying that "Pol Pot died after ingesting a lethal dose of a combination of Valium and chloroquine".
 His body was preserved with ice after an improvised embalming with formaldehyde had failed, so that his death could be verified by journalists attending his funeral.
 Three days later, his wife cremated his body on a pyre of tyres and rubbish, utilising traditional Buddhist funerary rites.

 In May, Pol Pot's widow and Tep Khunnal fled to Malaysia, where they married.
 The Khmer Rouge themselves continued to face territorial losses to the Cambodian Army and in March 1999 Ta Mok was also captured, and the Khmer Rouge effectively ceased to exist.

 Pol Pot's ashes are buried in a small grave in Choam Sa-Ngam, Oddar Meanchey province.
 The grave is covered by a tin roof and surrounded by a small fence.